-For baseball players from this team, the Atlanta Braves logo is “native,” associated with Native American roots.
-Although the image of the Indian has disappeared from the emblem, the attribute of this nationality perfectly conveys the unbending will of the team, ready to move towards the desired goal, making every effort.
-Victory is what matters most to athletes.
+The Atlanta Braves logo is associated with Native American roots.
+Although the image of the Indian has been removed from the emblem, this attribute best conveys the team’s unyielding will, its readiness to move towards the set goal, and its determination to make every effort.
+Victory is what matters most to the athletes.
 And this is exactly what the original symbolism reflects.

 Meaning and History

-The logo of this club is very ambiguous, as it changed 29 times.
-The reasons are the team’s redeployment, the renaming of the franchise, the settlement of ethnic issues, the change of ownership, adaptation to modernity, renewal, etc. Over the long period of its existence (the club was founded in 1883), many factors contributed to this process.
+The logo of this club has been very ambiguous, changing 29 times.
+The reasons include the team’s relocation, franchise renaming, addressing ethnic issues, changes in ownership, adaptation to modernity, updates, etc. Over the club’s long existence (founded in 1883), this process was facilitated by many factors.

-Moreover, there are several options for thematic blocks: for example, there are versions with a letter designation, with text, with an image of a representative of the original population of America, with a prehistoric ax.
-They were in the form of monograms, arched inscriptions, brass knuckles, portraits, and round signs.
+Additionally, several thematic blocks of versions exist: for example, versions with a letter designation, with text, and with an image of a Native American holding a prehistoric ax.
+They are executed in monograms, arched inscriptions, brass knuckles, portraits, and round signs.

 What is Atlanta Braves?